-Mr. Xiaoyun Huang currently holds both the positions of Chief Executive Officer and Chairman of the Board.
+Mr. Jinbao Li currently holds the position of Chairman of the Board.
 We do not have a lead independent director because we believe our independent directors are encouraged to freely voice their opinions on a relatively small company board.
-We believe this leadership structure is appropriate because we are a relatively small company; as such we deem it appropriate to be able to benefit from the guidance of Mr. Sun as both our principal executive officer and Chairman of the Board.
+We believe this leadership structure is appropriate because we are a relatively small company; as such we deem it appropriate to be able to benefit from the guidance of Mr. Li as both an executive director and Chairman of the Board.
 Our Board of Directors plays a key role in our risk oversight.
 The Board of Directors makes all relevant Company decisions.
 As a smaller company with a relatively small board of directors, we believe it is appropriate to have the involvement and input of all of our directors in risk oversight matters.